CtrlK

 Workflow Clarity

-The 'Automated Code Review Workflow' section provides a clear sequence (triage → static analysis → AI review → routing), but lacks explicit validation checkpoints and error recovery steps.
-There's no feedback loop for when AI review produces false positives or when static analysis tools fail.
-The CI/CD section has a quality gate but no guidance on handling failures beyond exit 1.
+The 'Automated Code Review Workflow' section provides a reasonable sequence (triage → static analysis → AI review → routing), and the CI/CD pipeline has a quality gate.
+However, there are no explicit validation checkpoints or error recovery steps between stages.
+The workflow lacks feedback loops for when AI review produces false positives or when static analysis tools fail.

 2 / 3